Welcome to Project Empathic.

 A kinder world.
 A kinder today.

-Project Empathic is a youth-led organization committed to sparking classroom action against homelessness.
+Project Empathic is a youth-led, BC-registered non-profit committed to sparking classroom action against homelessness.
 We engage children to write empathy cards for unhoused people and run an educational workshop program to teach students why card-making and further actions are important, so our community may develop empathy and unlearn the stigma of homelessness.
 We ground ourselves in the belief that a societal crisis like homelessness requires a society to address it.

 At Project Empathic, we believe that homelessness is solvable.